eriksandstroem/evaluate_3d_reconstruction_lib/README.md

 This is a modified version of the F-score evaluation of 3D meshes provided by [**Thanks and Temples**](https://github.com/isl-org/TanksAndTemples/tree/master/python_toolbox/evaluation).

-For improved evaluation realism, this version does not crop or downsample the meshes and assumes that the predicted and target meshes are already aligned.
+For improved evaluation realism, this version does not crop or downsample the meshes.

 ### Prerequisites
 The library has been tested with the following dependencies